DPDK/dpdk/doc/guides/sample_app_ug/l3_forward.rst

 Overview
 --------

-The application demonstrates the use of the hash and LPM libraries in the DPDK to implement packet forwarding using poll or event mode PMDs for packet I/O.
+The application demonstrates the use of the hash, LPM and FIB libraries in DPDK to implement packet forwarding using poll or event mode PMDs for packet I/O.
 The initialization and run-time paths are very similar to those of the :doc:`l2_forward_real_virtual` and :doc:`l2_forward_event`.